Almagro's Tour Finals hopes dented by Ferrer

 "It was a very balanced affair and I felt I was very consistent and maybe at the end of the second set his level tailed off a bit and I was able to take advantage," the 30-year-old added in an interview with Spanish television.

-Ferrer, like world number 12 Almagro a double champion in Valencia, will play Ivan Dodig on Saturday for a place in the final after the Croatian qualifier upset compatriot and seventh seed Marin Cilic 6-2 7-6.
+Ferrer, like world number 12 Almagro a double champion in Valencia, will play Marin Cilic or his fellow Croat Ivan Dodig on Saturday for a place in the final.

-Cilic needed a win against 110th-ranked Dodig to boost his slim hopes of making it through to the Tour finals but came up short in the pair's first meeting on the ATP Tour.
+Cilic, who has won titles this year at the Queen's Club in London and on home soil in Umag, is 15th in the Tour Finals race and has a slim chance of making it through to the season-ending event.

-Austrian Melzer, making his debut in Valencia and chasing a fourth career title, saw off promising Belgian David Goffin, ten years his junior, 7-6 6-4.
+Austrian Melzer, making his debut in Valencia and chasing a fourth career title, saw off promising Belgian David Goffin, a player 10 years his junior, 7-6 6-4.

 Former world number one Rafa Nadal announced on Thursday he had pulled out of the Tour Finals as he continues his recovery from a knee injury that has sidelined him since Wimbledon in June and dropped him down to fourth in the rankings.